justinnhli/dynamic-fok-paper/outline.md

         * Expertise on topics
         * Actuarial information
         * Social desirability
-            * the last four here might be related to Florer2000FeelingsOfKnowing
+            * the last four here might be related to Schwartz2014ContextualInformationInfluences
             * in that they are usual contextual knowledge
+* pre- and post-retrieval accounts ([Florer2000FeelingsOfKnowing]) muddled in dynamic FOK

 # FOK related work